Bamboozle98/REU/README.md

 Collection of ML models and files relevant to research in the REU program at East Carolina University.

 All development was done on Windows 10 machines.
 Models were run in a miniconda environment and trained on a Desktop GEFORCE RTX 3070 TI.
-All models were run with the PyCharm IDE.
+All code was executed with the PyCharm IDE.

 # Specifications for the Miniconda environment
 Python==3.9